 Sir Alex Ferguson usually knew the right time to let players leave Manchester United – but he didn’t always get it right.

-Several big-name stars were shown the exit door during Fergie’s 27 years at Old Trafford, and though United continued to be successful, the boss definitely regretted letting one or two of them move on.
+Several big-name stars were shown the exit door during Ferguson’s 27 years at Old Trafford, and though United continued to be successful, the boss definitely regretted letting one or two of them move on.

 We’ve compiled a talented Xl of players who went on to have impressive careers after being sold by Ferguson.

 Howard never fully established himself as United’s No.1 and moved to Everton in 2006 in search of regular first-team football.

 He went on to make over 400 appearances for the Toffees over the next 10 years and even saved two penalties to help Everton beat his former side in the 2009 FA Cup semi-final.